ghorbanimahdi73/ghorbanimahdi73.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational biophysicist working as a PhD student at the University of Maryland with Prof. Klauda ([Klauda lab](https://terpconnect.umd.edu/~jbklauda/)) and as a PreDoctral Fellow at the National Institute of Health, NIH, with Prof. Brooks ([Brooks lab](https://www.lobos.nih.gov/cbs/)).
+I am a fifth-year PhD student of Chemical and Biomolecular Engineering at the University of Maryland working with Prof. Klauda ([Klauda lab](https://terpconnect.umd.edu/~jbklauda/)).
+Since June 2019 I started to work at the National Institute of Health, NIH, with Prof. Brooks ([Brooks lab](https://www.lobos.nih.gov/cbs/)) as a pre-Doctral IRTA fellow.
+My research interest is applying statistical mechanics and machine learning approaches to biological systems and understand complex processes such as protein folding.

-I am Mahdi Ghorbani, a PhD student at university of Maryland.
-I have been working in NIH, Prof Brooks' lab since 2020.
-My research is in the intersection of machine learning, computational modeling of biomolecular processes.
+Besides science I enjoy running.
+Here is a picture of me in my last marathon (Oct 2021).
+[running.png]

+I am going to run my next marathon in May and hopefully I will improve my record to be under four hours. 🏃‍♂️